 Conferences and Symposia – David has experience in delivering presentations and papers at a variety of conferences regarding terrorism & security, surveillance/data protection, criminal law and policing.
 If you are looking for a keynote speaker or a presentation at your conference/symposium contact David.

-Examples of Current Work
+Examples of Work Carried Out

 PhD (2010 Liverpool John Moores University) – researched the role of the UK’s Special Branch in counter-terrorism investigations